shoorick/svn-st-color/README.md

 # svn-st-color

-Wrappers for colorizing Subversion output.
+Wrapper for colorizing Subversion output.

 `svn-color` is a wrapper which spawns Subversion command line client `svn` with specified subcommand and its arguments